hyperledger/identus-apollo/README.md

 Here is a list of common issues you might face and its solutions.

+##### Enviroment Variables were added but not available

+If you already added the envorment variable to your CMD profile and still not being available.

+**Solution**

+* Restart your Device.

 ##### No binary for ChromeHeadless browser on your platform

 If you get error: